What's in Congress' emergency coronavirus bill? Here's what you need to know.

 Many health care workers could be at risk of being exposed to the coronavirus, especially as care facilities fill up with sick patients.

-The bill requires state and local hospitals and nursing facilities, some of which are not subject to certain federal regulations, to comply with additional safety and health plans.
+The bill would require state and local hospitals and nursing facilities, some of which are not subject to certain federal regulations, to comply with additional safety and health plans.